simeononsecurity/simeononsecurity.ch/content/articles/printers-demystified_-how-to-solve-the-most-common-printing-issues/index.en.md

 **1\.
 Implement Print Policies:** Establishing print policies can help regulate and control printing activities within an organization.
 This includes setting limits on the number of pages that can be printed, encouraging double-sided printing, and promoting the use of digital documents whenever possible.

 **2\.
 Optimize Print Settings:** Adjusting print settings can significantly reduce printing costs.
-Encourage users to print in draft mode or grayscale when color is not necessary.
-Additionally, reducing the default print quality can save ink or toner.
+Encourage users to print in draft mode or grayscale when color isn't necessary.
+Also, reducing the default print quality can save ink or toner.

 **3\.
 Use Recycled Paper:** Using recycled paper not only helps reduce the demand for new paper production but also minimizes the environmental impact of printing.
 Look for paper with high post-consumer recycled content and certifications such as Forest Stewardship Council (FSC) or Sustainable Forestry Initiative (SFI).